indiqusdocs/stpi/docs/Compute/Kubernetes/AccessingtheClusterDashboard.md

 ## Getting Token for Dashboard Login

-To login to the cluster dashboard, a token needs to be obtained which can be done using the following command on the CLI:
+To login to the cluster dashboard, you need to obtain a token, which can be done using the following command in the CLI:

 ```
 kubectl --kubeconfig /custom/path/kube.conf describe secret $(kubectl --kubeconfig /custom/path/kube.conf get secrets -n kubernetes-dashboard | grep kubernetes-dashboard-token | awk '{print $1}') -n kubernetes-dashboard